tmcgilchrist/okra/README.md

 locations:
   - "/path/to/admin/dir1"
   - "/path/to/admin/dir2"
+footer: |
+  # Meetings
+  - A recurring meeting
 ```

 You can also provide default work items for your projects which are particularly useful for recurring tasks (e.g. meetings).
 For example: